TristanTruxal/The-Number-Game/README.md

 **Chat Functionality**
 1. The sendChatMessage function on the client side sends a message through socket.emit, which the server then broadcasts to all clients.

+**Winning Conditions**
+1. If the player selecting the number surivives 5 rounds they win the game, otherwise the player guessing the number wins.

 ### Playing The Game
 1. Start the server using "python server.py"
 2. Connect 2 clients clicking on the link for the server